uphy/agent-sync/docs/input-output.md

 - Absolute paths (starting with `/` on Unix or drive letters on Windows) are used as-is
 - Relative paths (not starting with `/` or drive letters) are:
   - Treated as relative to the agent-def.yml file location
-  - Converted to absolute paths
+  - Always converted to absolute paths internally for clarity and precision

-This allows you to specify output directories relative to your configuration file, making configurations more portable across different environments.
+This approach allows you to specify output directories relative to your configuration file, making configurations more portable across different environments, while ensuring that all paths used internally are unambiguous.

 Example:
 ```yaml